noahblon/animated-climacons/README.md

 #Animated SVG Climacons v.
 0.2
 Adam Whitcroft's Climacons as SVGs animated with CSS by Noah Blon.

-Visit the [Climacons Font](http://adamwhitcroft.com/climacons/font/) website to download the original icons.
+Visit the [Climacons](http://adamwhitcroft.com/climacons/) website to download the original icons.

 ##To Do